Gondolav/gondolav.github.io/index.md

   <iframe src="maps/result_per_year_map.html" scrolling="no" frameborder="0" width="80%" height="600px"></iframe>
 </div>

 It is quite hard to target repeating features as the map changes a lot throughout the years.
-If, of course, the neighbourhoods that we previously identified tend to have a higher/lower pass rate per year, in fact the majority of the community areas have good and bad years inspection-wise.
+Even though the neighbourhoods that we previously identified tend to have a higher/lower pass rate per year, in fact the majority of the community areas have good and bad years inspection-wise.
 For example, **Riverdale** goes from a poor rate in 2014 to a great one in 2015 before falling in 2016 to an even worse rate than in 2014.
 To explain these observations, we could hypothesize that, depending on the community area and the year, the **Chicago Department of Public Health (CDPH)** focuses their inspections on facilities with more or less previously failed inspections, which would then have a higher or lower probability of passing the new inspection.

 When comparing the years between them, we can notice that at first the food inspections were quite severe.
 This is revealed by the proportion of yellow/red neighbourhoods from 2010 to 2012.
 The map becomes much greener for the three subsequent years before getting slightly more red again after 2015.
 Maybe, there was a bit of change in the CDPH standards that made more establishments fail their food inspections.
 As for 2018, we could be biased by the fact that we only have data for the first half of the year.

 ### Inequalities unveiled

 As a general conclusion for this analysis, we can affirm that facilities which fail their inspections appear to be concentrated in poor neighbourhoods, mainly inhabited by African-American people.
 We can make a link here with a larger problem in Chicago: the [legacy of segregation](https://www.theatlantic.com/business/archive/2018/03/chicago-segregation-poverty/556649/?fbclid=IwAR2BkpgrKDsfh1mc-oAMug5Hd6fOuPBIjLxtH0wEj4xxZhalmpM0ZAYBcRk).
 Indeed, the majority of the money generated by the city of Chicago is invested in the wealthiest neighbourhoods, especially in the **Loop**, the central business district.
 It would be a good idea for the city hall to focus on those left-aside community areas and improve the quality of the food establishments there.

-As a starting point, more hospitals and schools could be opened in the most deprived neighbourhoods to give a better access to education and healthcare to the underprivileged, who would need both of them to find proper jobs and have enough money for living.

 ## Inspection effects on establishments